I love my freshwater aquarium, and I like sharing tips on how to build and set one up.

 Or even better, all you see is nitrate.
 If all you see is low levels of nitrate, then it is time to add new fish, but remember to add them slowly, two or three at a time, waiting at least a week between each new batch.

 Then just do regular bi-weekly or preferably weekly water changes.
 Regular water changes also help to maintain proper PH levels.
 Stay away from PH additives.

 How Many Fish Can I Have?

-Most fish-keepers recommend having one inch of fish per gallon in your fresh water tank.
-This should be based on the adult size of the fish, so for a ten gallon aquarium, the max load would be about 10 one-inch fish, or 5 two-inch fish, and so on.
+Most fish-keepers recommend having one inch of fish per gallon in your freshwater tank.
+This should be based on the adult size of the fish, so for a ten-gallon aquarium, the max load would be about ten one-inch fish or five two-inch fish, and so on.
 There are very few tropical types never grow larger than one inch, so you will probably want to stay with the two to three-inch fish.

 Overstocking will create major problems with ammonia and water quality.
-The amout of beneficial bacteria a tank can populate is based on the size of the tank.
+The amount of beneficial bacteria a tank can populate is based on the size of the tank.